Dumbalaone/Sankale_Portfolio/README.md

 3. Open index.html in your browser.

 ## Deployment
-The portfolio is live at: [Add the link to your hosted portfolio].
+The portfolio is live at: https://dumbalaone.github.io/Sankale_Portfolio/